orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 send(property = "oxf.fr.detail.send.success", uri = "http://acme.org/orbeon")
 ```

+*SECURITY NOTE: If `replace` is set to `all`, the content of resources or redirection URLs accessible by the Orbeon Forms server are forwarded to the web browser.
+Care must be taken to forward only resources that users of the application are allowed to see.*

 The full URL is composed of:

 - the URL specified by the `uri` property